PrashantVIT1/Authapp/readme.md

 #Walmart WebScrapper App

-This app is used to track the walmart the walmart products stock and prices.
+This app is used to get authemications.